a2life/shogi-board/readme.md

     "kifstr=7",
     "x"

 In the above example, when move reaches the third move (J3), list box will be created and the user is presented with a choice with labelA1 and Label A2.
-If he choses label A1, then make a move, the user will then presented with the list box with choise of LabelB1 and Label B2.
+If the user chooses label A1, then make a move, the user will then be presented with the list box with choices of LabelB1 and Label B2.

-This manual method will quickly become old.
+This manual method is will quickly become tiresome.
 Therefore, a most likely scenario is to create kifu file using application such as Kifu for windows and create Kifu file, then assign the output to kifu=`` variable.

 Storing of  this kifu file can be statically embedded in javascript file like this demo but of course those Kifu files can be stored in the web server and then have server side script
 (PHP based, NodeJs based, etc.,) to create a initialSetup object and serve from the server.

-(note) When supplying the kifu from the server, kifu will be surrounded by back tick (`) as a string literals .Care should be taken to escape back slash as string literal will not process it as a combination of next character.
+(note) When supplying the kifu from the server, kifu will be surrounded by back tick (`) as a string literals.
+Care should be taken to escape each backslash so that string literal will not process it as a combination of next character.